 Kalee Salazar received her degrees in Environmental Science and Ethnic Studies from the University of Colorado at Boulder.
 She is currently employed at the Native American Rights Fund (NARF), the leading non-profit law firm asserting and defending rights of Native Americans today, as a legal assistant.
 She is an active community leader and involved with many programs in Boulder, Colorado including the University of Colorado’s American Indian Alumni Association, Boulder County Community Action Program’s Multicultural Award Selection Committee, secretary for the non-profit Juan de Jesus Vigil Family Foundation, and mentor and presenter for American Indian Youth Leadership Institute (AIYLI), building youth leadership development for local American Indian students.
 Her recent collaboration with NARF, the Human Relations Commission in Boulder, and community leaders moved the City of Boulder’s City Council unanimously to adopt Resolution No. 1190 in support of Indigenous Peoples Day.
 Kalee is passionate about serving her community locally and using her voice to empower the American Indian community.

 Patti Bonnet is a producer whose work focuses on social justice and cultural awareness.
-She is Co-Producer of the film We Are Not Done Yet, which will air on HBO on Nov.
-8th, 2018.
+She is Co-Producer of the film We Are Not Done Yet, which aired on HBO in 2018.
 She was Line Producer on Racing Extinction and a consultant on Chasing Coral, both international award-winning documentaries, and served as a cultural delegate for the US State Department’s 2010 American Documentary Showcase in Rwanda.
 She has worked for National Geographic, the Rockefeller Foundation, PBS’s MacNeil/Lehrer Newshour, and "This Week with David Brinkley”, among others, and has an MA in International Relations from Johns Hopkins University's School of Advanced International Studies (SAIS).

 Madeleine Sargent is an undergraduate at Wesleyan University studying Studio Art with a concentration in Photography.
 She is a teaching artist at Oddfellows Playhouse and regularly works with youth teaching photography, theater, and storytelling.
 She is an Allbritton Fellowship recipient and teaches underrepresented kids the tools and techniques of photography and believes that creative expression is one of the best outlets for kids.
 Madeleine also maintains her own artistic practice outside of teaching and is passionate about oil painting, graphic design, and photography.